overlord-systems/jai-postgres/README.md

 - Async API
 - Reduced logs
-- Pre-built binaries in the repo; static if possible
+- Pre-built binaries (Postgres 17) in the repo; static if possible
 - New cast syntax (`x.(int)` instead of `cast(int)x`)
 - A number of bug fixes or handling of different cases